Why Self-Publish

 • Use social media to the fullest.
 Get discussions going on your favourite subject.
 Get as large a following as you can before publishing your book.
 Give away snippets of your arguments.

 • Sell them at seminars, conferences, meetings, book clubs ...
-Anywhere, and keep all your sales revenue; not just 10% royalty.
+Anywhere, and keep all your sales revenue, not just a 10% royalty.

 IN CONCLUSION

-• Famous, authors who self-published include Stephen King, Edgar Allan Poe, Mark Twain, John Grisham, Tom Clancy … the list is long You’re in good company.
+• Famous, self-published authors include Stephen King, Edgar Allan Poe, Mark Twain, John Grisham, and Tom Clancy … the list is long.
+You’re in good company.

 • Beware of sharks.
 There are many excellent self-publishing houses (usually the smaller ones), but watch out for the man-eaters.
-They will make you part with thousands of ringgit (I've heard a figure of eighty thousand ringgit) for just 5 free POD copies of a book, and a listing on Amazon.
+They will make you part with thousands of ringgit (I've heard a figure of eighty thousand ringgit) for just five free POD copies of a book and a listing on Amazon.
 Please do your research.
 Read reviews.

 • What about Amazon, then?
 Yes, what about them?
-Many companies will promise you a listing on Amazon just to entice you.
-But do you really need that?
-First, you can do it yourself at a tiny fraction of the cost.
+Many companies will promise you a listing on Amazon to entice you.
+But do you need that?
+First, you can do it at a tiny fraction of the cost.
 Second, how many copies do you think you'll sell on Amazon?
-Besides, Amazon stopped being a dedicated bookstore years ago, I wonder why?
+Besides, Amazon stopped being a dedicated bookstore years ago.

-• The PAKKA assisted DIY would be its best description of what we offer.
+• The PAKKA-assisted DIY would best describe what we offer.
 We will handle all the admin bits, publish the book and send you the copies you've ordered, which you can sell and keep all the money.

 • Strike a balance between cost per book, quantity and quality, and fix a marketable retail price.